kbroman/dataorg/ReadMe.md

 ## Data Organization: A tutorial

-This is a short tutorial on organizing data in spreadsheets.
+This is a tutorial on organizing data in spreadsheets.

 View the thing [here](http://kbroman.org/dataorg).